Alexandria Home Solutions Logo

 Pro Tip: Ensure the floor or subfloor where the door sits is level.
 An uneven floor may require adjustments to the threshold height.

 • Swing Direction: Before purchasing a new door, confirm whether you need a right-hand or left-hand swing door.
-This is determined by the location of the hinges and how the door opens (inward or outward).
+This is determined by the location of the hinges and how the door opens (in-swing or out-swing).

-• Door Frame Condition: If your current door frame is damaged or warped, you may need to replace the entire frame along with the door.
-A new pre-hung door (which includes the frame) may be the best solution in this case.
+• Door Frame Condition: If your current door frame is damaged or warped, you may need to replace interior door along with the door itself.
+A new pre-hung interior door (which includes the frame) may be the best solution in this case.

 • Weatherstripping and Insulation: Don’t forget about insulation and weatherproofing.
 When measuring for a new door, consider whether you’ll need additional space for weatherstripping, which helps seal gaps around the door and improves energy efficiency.